huggingface/hub-docs/tasks/src/document-question-answering/about.md

 ## Use Cases

-Document question answering models can be used to extract information directly from document images.
+Document question answering models can be used to answer natural language questions directly from document images.
+This is useful when the visual information of the document is important for answering the question.

 ### Document Parsing